Date(s) - Sunday, June 30, 2019 - Sunday, July 28, 2019

 In the final week we will build a community-size pizza and bread oven for all the neighbors to use weekly and to host community gatherings!
 We will also surround the oven with beautiful cob benches to enjoy the warm and cool evenings of the Alentejo celebrating life, good food and good people.
 If possible we will celebrate the completion of the oven by lighting it and enjoying the fruits of our labor!

 This 28-day Hybrid Cob Workshop begins on Sunday evening, June 30, with Dinner and ends on Sunday, July 28 with Lunch.
 Mondays through Fridays we will build and Saturdays/Sundays we will have time off to rest, go to the beach, and visit the area.
 The last Saturday, July 27, will be used to wrap things up and clean up, as well as for a final group activity before our celebration dinner and graduation ceremony.
-On Sunday morning, July 28, we will have Breakfast followed by a Closing Circle and Lunch, to conclude the workshop.
+On Sunday morning, July 28, we will have light Breakfast followed by a Closing Circle and Lunch, to conclude the workshop.

 The daily schedule (subject to change due to climate) will be: